briemadu/rl4nlp/guidelines.md

     * mention good aspects and accomplishments of the paper: which ideas did you find interesting and why?
     * criticize the paper: which ideas did you disagree with? how would you change that?
     * propose some suggestions for a follow-up research
-    * you do not have to dissecate the maths, but if a mathematical expression is essential, explaining it using words is useful (write me if you have trouble with this part)
+    * you don't have to dissecate the maths, but if a mathematical expression is essential, explaining it using words is useful (write me if you have trouble with this part)
+    * you don't have to explain any code, but if an algorithm is important, again it is useful to describe what it does

+A few examples blog posts about papers: [here](http://nlp.seas.harvard.edu/2018/04/03/attention.html), [here](https://ruder.io/learning-select-data/index.html) and [here](https://jalammar.github.io/illustrated-bert/).

 ### Audience
 **Duties**
 * skim through the current week's paper (read at least the abstract, introduction, conclusion)